Part of the Arecaceae (Palm) family, members of the Butia genus are called

 Storage after harvest: Refrigerate up to one week.

-Leaves: Blue-green, long, arching, v-shaped central stalk with long, narrow
+Leaves: Blue-green, long, and arching.
+The v-shaped central stalk

 Stems: Trunk is 1' - 2' in diameter.
 Leaf stems have thorns.